Ideas Of Reference: Definition And Examples

 - Ben believes aliens can hear his thoughts every time he walks outside on a cloudless day.
 For that reason, Ben stays indoors unless there are clouds in the sky.

 - Jennifer thinks everybody is staring and judging the food choices she makes while at the grocery store.
 Because of this, she only shops late at night when there aren't many people out shopping.

 - Mike believes he needs to sit in a certain position on a specific part of the couch for his favorite sports team to win.
 He becomes anxious when someone else is sitting there during the game.

-- Melissa finds a penny "heads up" on the ground.
+- Melissa finds a penny facing "heads up" on the ground.
 She is convinced it is a sign she will win the lottery.
 She hurries to a convenience store to purchase several tickets.

 - Diane lives on a busy street.
-Whenever she hears a car honking, she believes it is an affirmation she is telling the truth or acting honestly.
+Whenever she hears a car honking, she believes it is an affirmation that she is telling the truth or acting honestly.

 Causes And Factors For Ideas/Delusions Of Reference